Sociocultural Theory in Second Language Education

 This book is a most welcome addition to the growing literature on sociocultural theory.
 It is refreshing to come across such a reader-friendly book dealing with complex constructs.
 The book provides an overview of key concepts in sociocultural theory, and then, using a set of narratives, illustrates how these concepts can be used to explain phenomena in second language learning and teaching.
 As such, the authors have succeeded in producing an accessible and highly engaging introduction to sociocultural theory.

 - Neomy Storch, The University of Melbourne, Australia

 Sociocultural Theory and Second Language Education is a highly recommended and worthwhile book for all those who seek to understand how sociocultural theory is entailed in teaching practice.
 Using narratives of teaching recounted in the voices of language learners and teachers, Swain and her co-authors bring the major concepts of Vygotsky to life in clear and accessible ways.
 Contributing to the conceptual analysis of each story is information on allied concepts, key studies, controversies, and discussion topics.
 This book is certain to be a mainstay in language teacher education programs and in courses on sociocultural theory and second language acquisition.

 The authors, each from a different background, share a passion for sociocultural theory.
-Each author brings stories, data and experiences from her area of expertise: second language pedagogy and teacher development (Linda); elementary classroom teaching with second language and bilingual students (Penny) and teaching and research in bilingual education and second language learning (Merrill) Penny lectures at the University of Toronto.
-Linda is an associate professor at York University in Toronto.
-Merrill is a professor emeritus at OISE University of Toronto.; ;
+Each author brings stories, data and experiences from her area of expertise: second language pedagogy and teacher development (Linda); elementary classroom teaching with second language and bilingual students (Penny) and teaching and research in bilingual education and second language learning (Merrill).
+Merrill Swain is Professor in the Curriculum, Teaching and Learning department at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.

 Postgraduate, Research / Professional, Undergraduate, Text